dvci/fhir-shc-exemption/input/pagecontent/index.md

 ##### Use case 2: Specific Exemption Types

-A jurisdiction issues different types of exemptions from vaccines like medical, non-medical, or accessibility constraints that prevent vaccination and needs to identify which exemption an individual holds.
+A jurisdiction issues different types of exemptions from vaccines like medical or accessibility constraints that prevent vaccination and needs to identify which exemption an individual holds.

 These types of exemptions may include:

-- **Generic:** An exemption that is issued to any patient that requires one, regardless of the reason or intent for obtaining an exemption.
+- **Generic** (`vaccination-exemption`): An exemption that is issued to any patient that requires one, regardless of the reason or intent for obtaining an exemption.
-- **Medical:** An exemption that is issued to a patient with a medical reason that prevents them from receiving a vaccination.
-The exact medical reason SHALL NOT be documented in the SHC Exemption to protect patient privacy.
+* **Medical** (`medical-vaccination-exemption`): An exemption that is issued to a patient with a medical reason that prevents them from receiving a vaccination, such as contraindications or safety concerns based on the patient's medical history.
+The exact medical reason for the exemption SHALL NOT be documented in the SHC Exemption to protect patient privacy.
-- **Vaccine not available:** An exemption that is issued to a patient who is unable to access vaccination services, most likely due to accessibility or availability challenges.
+- **Vaccine not available** (`vaccine-not-available`): An exemption that is issued to a patient who is unable to access vaccination services, most likely due to accessibility or availability challenges.
-- **Non-medical:** An exemption that is issued to a patient for non-medical reasons, including religious or philosophical objections to receiving a vaccine.
-Details about the reason (e.g., specific religion or philosophy) SHALL NOT be documented in the SHC Exemption to protect patient privacy.

 ##### Out of scope